zaphosting/docs/docs/gameserver_resourcelimit.md

 ---
 id: gameserver_resourcelimit
-title: Gameserver Resource limit - Unlocking a game server
+title: Resource limit - Unlocking a game server
 description: Information on how to unlock your game server if it has been locked due to exceeding the resource limit - ZAP-Hosting.com documentation
 sidebar_label: Resource limit
 ---